DrewSears11/Team4FinalProject/README.md

 - Wilfred is the circle role
 - Raquel is the X role

-The team will communicate three times a week on Monday and Wednesday evenings to report their progress and any issues they have encountered.
+The team will communicate two times a week on Monday and Wednesday evenings to report their progress and any issues they have encountered.
 Team can communicate more this is just the bare minimum needed to stay on task.
 Team members will let others know via Slack when they have completed tasks and uploaded assignments.